MarkDickinson/shell_scripts/security-audit/README.txt

     the server customisation file that are no longer in use so the config file can be cleaned up.
-  * firewall rule checks - if the server has a firewall in place will check (if the iptables command is on the server) all accepted traffic to ensure any explicit port numbers used match ports expected to be open on the server as defined by the network checks, and also alert if firewall rules accept traffic to ports that are not in use on the server (to identify obsolete firewall rules)
+  * firewall rule checks - if the server has a firewall in place will check (if the iptables command (or nft for netfilter servers) is on the server) all explicit port numbers used match ports expected to be open on the server as defined by the network checks, and also alert if firewall rules accept traffic to ports that are not in use on the server (to identify obsolete firewall rules)